morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 ### Internal Cards vs USB Adapters

-USB WiFi adapters provide flexibility as they are easily moved from one location to another and from one computer to another and can even be taken on the road.
+USB WiFi adapters provide more flexibility than internal cards as they can be easily moved from one location to another and from one computer to another and can even be taken on the road.
 They come in models for USB 2 and USB 3 and often provide better reception than internal WiFi cards.
 Some of the larger adapters work well for desktop use and the smaller adapters, including "nano" adapters, work well for laptops and travel.

 It is important that you pick an adapter to match the expected usage.
 If you are going to be traveling with the adapter, the adapters with long antennas may not work well since the adapter may be broken.
 Many adapters with large antennas allow you to remove the antennas for travel but then you will have more things to keep track of.

 On the other hand, if you need an adapter for a desktop system that is a long distance from the AP/WiFi Router in your home or workplace, you probably need the better signal capability of the larger antennas.
 I realize that I am making it sound like large antennas always provide better range but that is not the case.
 Adapter makers pick their own antennas and amps to pair with the chipsets and there can be a lot of difference in the quality of the antennas and amps that are used so asking questions and researching is required to make sure you get what you are looking for.

 ### Linux Drivers

 USB WiFi is viewed by the makers of WiFi hardware as a niche market within the WiFi industry.
 Many WiFi hardware makers do not supply USB WiFi chipsets.
 This means that choice is more limited than with other computer-related product lines.

 There are only 3 companies currently supplying chipsets for USB WiFi adapters - [Mediatek](http://www.mediatek.com/), [AIC Semiconductor](https://www.aicsemicon.com/) and [Realtek](https://www.realtek.com/).
 Intel does not supplying USB capable chipsets and Qualcomm-Atheros is not supplying modern USB capable chipsets.
 Of the suppliers that do provide USB WiFi chipsets, Mediatek supports drivers for their chipsets the right way, in-kernel.
 Mediatek drivers are Linux Wireless Standards-compliant and are updated constantly without users having to worry about it.

 #### Tips